 W.Chen, E.Deng, and R.Du \cite{CDD} consider ordered sets and use the terminology $m$-regular for $m$-scattered.
 They show that partitions of an ordered $n+1$-set into $k+1$ parts which are $m+1$-regular are in bijection with partitions of an $n$-set into $k$ parts which are $m$-regular.
 This corresponds to the case of line graphs, and for this case the bijection they give is essentially the same as ours.
+We discuss this in Section \ref{sec:nat}.
 They also show that we have bijections in this case when considering non-crossing partitions.
 Related enumerative results are found in \cite{Mu} and \cite{CW}.
 The book \cite{TM} is a comprehensive account of partitions of ordered sets.

 \begin{remark} The results of this paper dropped out of investigations in \cite{FlOr}, concerning Stanley-Reisner rings of stacked simplicial complexes.
 Among such simplicial complexes there are certain {\it separated models}, and from these models we obtain every stacked simplicial complex by partitioning the vertices into independent classes and then collapsing each class into a single vertex.
 This is done such that the essential algebraic and homological properties of the associated rings are preserved.